exonum/exonum/CONTRIBUTING.md

 but we have several additional conventions:

 - Create as minimal pull request as possible: they are easier to review and integrate.

-  Additionally, we merge pull request using the "squash and merge" strategy, so don't waste your time on detailed commits history.
+  Additionally, we merge pull requests using the "squash and merge" strategy, so feel free to merge `master` branch instead of rebasing.

 - Don't use `debug!` log level.